arcapos/luapgsql/luapgsql.md

 in single-row mode.
 In this mode, the result row(s) are returned to the application one at a time, as they are received from the server.

-<span>To enter single-row mode, call <span>setSingleRowMode</span>
-immediately after a successful call of <span>sendQuery</span> (or a sibling function).
+To enter single-row mode, call <span>setSingleRowMode</span> immediately after a successful call of <span>sendQuery</span> (or a sibling function).
 This mode selection is effective only for the currently executing query.
 Then call <span>getResult</span> repeatedly, until it returns nil.
 If the query returns any rows, they are returned as individual `result` objects, which look like normal query results except for having status code `PGRES_SINGLE_TUPLE` instead of `PGRES_TUPLES_OK`.
 After the last row, or immediately if the query returns zero rows, a zero-row object with status `PGRES_TUPLES_OK` is returned; this is the signal that no more rows will arrive.
 (But note that it is still necessary to continue calling <span>getResult</span>
 until it returns nil.)
-All of these `result` objects will contain the same row description data (column names, types, etc) that an ordinary `result` object for the query would have. </span>
+All of these `result` objects will contain the same row description data (column names, types, etc) that an ordinary `result` object for the query would have.

 ### conn:setSingleRowMode()